veeCan54/03-SplitHorizonDNS/README.md

 **TODO?**
 1. More hands on projects.
 Networking, here I come.
-2. Do a hands on exercise for enabling an HTTPS website on S3 integrating with CloudFront and ACM.
+2. Host an HTTPS website on S3 integrating with CloudFront and ACM.